Skip to contents

 Details

-R is calculated as: R = y1/y2 where y1 and y2 indicate the estimates for subgroups 1 and 2.
+R is calculated as R = y1 / y2 where y1 and y2 indicate the estimates for subgroups 1 and 2.
 The selection of the two subgroups depends on the characteristics of the inequality dimension and the purpose of the analysis.
 In addition, the direction of the calculation may depend on the indicator type (favourable or adverse).
+Please see specifications of how y1 and y2 are identified below.

 Ordered dimension: Favourable indicator: Most-advantaged subgroup / Least-advantaged subgroup Adverse indicator: Least-advantaged subgroup / Most-advantaged subgroup